 Reset All Settings

-If the camera on your iPhone still isn’t working, there may be a deeper software issue causing the problem.
+If the camera on your iPhone still appears black or isn’t working at all, there may be a deeper software issue causing the problem.

 Put Your iPhone In DFU Mode